tezos-commons/baseDAO/docs/specification.md

   - There always must be exactly one `guardian`.

-Additionally, the contract inherits the **operator** role from FA2.
+Additionally, the contract also contains the **delegate** role:
-This role is "local" to a particular address.
+  - This role is "local" to a particular address.
-Each address can have any number of operators and be an operator of any number of addresses.
+  - Each address can have any number of delegates and be an delegate of any number of addresses
+  - This role can call `propose` and `vote` on behalf of the owner.

 ## Period, Stages and Cycles